CATHERINE ALBERT

 Catherine’s experience of being surrounded, of being in the artwork prompted her to conceive of installing her windows: “By setting up an environment that envelops the viewer, I am trying to achieve that sometimes in describable realm or situation in which a viewer connects with a work of art.
 My intent is to allow an open forum of interpretation for the viewer who physically walks throughout the piece with resulting images acting as a documented reference point for individuals who cannot.
 This concept of the viewer's open interpretation is an element that keeps each installation alive and evolving even after the dismantling.”

 Dan Serig is an assistant professor of art education at the Massachusetts College of Art and Design.
-This interview was part of his dissertation research at Teachers College, Columbia University, in which he investigated the metaphoric practices of artists.
+This interview is part of his dissertation research at Teachers College, Columbia University, in which he investigated the metaphoric practices of artists.
+Dan is also a painter whose work can be viewed at http://www.danserig.com.